 Are you wondering how to design a logo for your new blog or business?
 You’ve come to the right place.
 In this post we show you how quick and easy it is to design a blog logo using 99Designs.

 So you’re ready to start a blog, eh?

 Congrats!!
 You’re making one of the best decisions for your career, and your life!
 The freedom, flexibility, fulfillment (and crazy $$ potential!) you’ll get from running a blogging business is unmatched.

 I should know–I started my blog, Root + Revel, at the end of 2015 and now, I’m earning nearly a quarter of a million dollars per year from my blog, all while working less than 40 hours per week, making a positive impact in other people’s lives, and doing something that truly feeds my soul.

 I’m so stinking excited that you’re ready to do the same.
 But listen, I get it.
 Getting started can be overwhelming.
 You might even be wondering what you should blog about.

 Don’t worry–I gotchyou.
 Take our FREE quiz to determine what kind of blog you should start from our curated list of the 6 types of profitable blogs.
 Then learn how to start a blog to see what steps you need to take next (think domain name, web hosting, etc.).

 After you’ve completed those steps, it’s time to get started designing your blog.
 And with that comes logo design.
-And if you’ve niche is in food, food blog logo design is something to look into as well.
+And if your niche is in food, food blog logo design is something to look into as well.
 Branding is so important when it comes to creating a profitable blog, so I really encourage you to take your time with this step and really think through your choice.

 Of course you can always do a rebrand, but it’s a big undertaking and wouldn’t it be great to get started on the right foot from Day 1, rather than constantly having to redo things as you progress because you didn’t take the time to do them right from the beginning?